 Being unable to concentrate is also a side effect of some medications.
 Read the insert carefully.
 Contact your doctor or pharmacist to determine if your medications may be affecting your concentration.
 Don’t stop taking any medications unless your doctor says to.

-You should get immediate medical attention if you experience any of the following symptoms in addition to being unable to concentrate:
+Seek immediate medical attention if you experience any of the following symptoms in addition to being unable to concentrate:

 - loss of consciousness

 - numbness or tingling on one side of your body

 - severe headache

 - sudden, unexplained memory loss

 Make an appointment to see your doctor if you experience the following symptoms:

 You should also make an appointment to see your doctor if being unable to concentrate affects your abilities to go through daily life or enjoy your life.